JaredLBailey/JaredLBailey.github.io/_posts/2024-08-24-Where's-Waldo.md

 The top middle photo features an object with a shape and color similar to the wizard’s hat, which confused the model.
 The bottom middle photo is the wizard himself, whose recognition was hampered by heavy obstruction from surrounding elements.

-The upper right photo, showing Woof, presented difficulties due to his small size and low pixel count, making accurate detection challenging.
-The lower right photo is actually a shirt sleeve that resembles Woof's tail, further complicating the model’s ability to distinguish between the character and non-character elements.
+The lower right photo, showing Woof's tail, presented difficulties due to his small size and low pixel count, making accurate detection challenging.
+The upper right photo is actually a shirt sleeve that resembles Woof's tail, further complicating the model’s ability to distinguish between the character and non-character elements.

 These misses underscore the need for continued refinement in object detection models to handle diverse and obstructed visual information effectively.

 ![alt text](/img/posts/waldo-model-miss.png "Model Miss")

+___

 ### Numbers to Search for Common Divisors
 Next I create a set of all the numbers I want to search through in order to find the largest common divisor.
 The smallest number (other than 1) that could potentially divide into both numbers is 2, so I begin the set at 2.
 Then I include each whole number from 2 to the smaller of value1 and value2 using the range function.
 I write smaller+1 as the range function is not inclusive of the ending number.